ComputerScienceHouse/csh-material-bootstrap/README.md

 ```

 #### Manual Installation
 Download `dist/csh-material-bootstrap.min.css` and replace Bootstrap's default stylesheet.
-You must still include Bootstrap's JavaScript file to have functional dropdowns, modals, etc.

-You can import a theme into your styles using SASS.
+You can also import the theme into your styles using SASS.

 ```
-@import "csh-material-bootstrap/variables";
+@import "csh-material-bootstrap/sass/variables";
 @import "bootstrap-sass/assets/stylesheets/bootstrap";
-@import "csh-material-bootstrap/csh-material-bootstrap";
+@import "csh-material-bootstrap/sass/csh-material-bootstrap";
 ```

 Development